matthew/method_lister/README.markdown

-Logically the `which` command is the same as `grep(/^your_method$/)` and so the same comments apply about `method_missing` and the optional parameter to see protected/private methods.
+Logically the `which` command is the same as `grep(/^your_method$/)` and so the same comments apply about `method_missing` and the optional parameter to see only public methods.

 License
 =======

-Copyright 2008, Matthew O'Connor All rights reserved.
+Copyright 2008, 2009, Matthew O'Connor All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the same terms as Ruby 1.8.7 itself.